deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 # Dynamic data and Pandas

 This notebook demonstrates some of the options for working with [Pandas](http://pandas.pydata.org/) in Deephaven.
-You'll see how to use familiar DataFrame tools the Deephaven way, such as switching from DataFrames to tables.
+You'll see how to use DataFrame tools the Deephaven way, such as switching from DataFrames to tables.

-With Deephaven, you have all the familiar tools from Pandas but with added flexibility, efficiency, and better visualization.
-One of the reasons to use Deephaven from Pandas is Deephaven can handle Dynamic data.
+With Deephaven, you have all the familiar tools from Pandas with added flexibility, efficiency, and better visualization.
+One of the reasons to use Deephaven from Pandas is Deephaven can handle dynamic data.
 Plus, Deephaven allows multithreading, easy partitioning, and collecting data.

 Not only that - these tasks are possible in Deephaven with very large data, be it streaming or otherwise.